Hearty Beef Stew with Carrot and Potato

 The ThermoCouple

 My family loves this stew made with mince beef.
 Rich and hearty, it's good on a cold night.
+You can add any vegetables that you want.
+The choice is endless!

 Print Recipe